 Every year Career Services surveys new graduates, of both undergraduate and graduate programs, to find out what they are doing after graduation: where they are working, where they are in graduate or professional school, if they are traveling -- whatever they may be doing.
 Information is reported for every discipline.
 These can be helpful in showing students what graduates of your programs actually do.
 We believe that it is important to have as much information as possible to share with you, employers, and your students about the career choices available to those in your discipline

-In addition to our post-graduate surveys, counselors in the four undergraduate schools survey students on their summer employment/activity, and we glean a great deal of information about interesting internships and summer options.
+In addition to our post-graduate surveys, career advisors in the four undergraduate schools survey students on their summer employment/activity, and we glean a great deal of information about interesting internships and summer options.
 The results of our surveys are posted on our website by school.